We have a diverse pipeline of multi-targeted therapies in development for both autoimmune/inflammatory disease and oncology.

 Conditional CD28 Costimulator and Dual PD-L1/CTLA-4 Inhibitor

-Dual B Cell Cytokine Antagonist of BAFF and APRIL
+Dual B Cell Cytokine (BAFF/APRIL) Antagonist

 ALPN-303 is a dual B cell cytokine antagonist being developed for multiple autoimmune and/or inflammatory diseases.